-- Uncertainty in the model input data, e.g. meteorological fields (from a reanalysis product or from an operational NWP system) for offline models. - Structural uncertainty in the physics and parameterisation of model processes, including missing processes (e.g. atmospheric transport). - Systematic model biases.
+- Uncertainty in the model input data, e.g. meteorological fields from a reanalysis product or from an operational numerical weather prediction (NWP) system for offline models. - Structural uncertainty in the physics and parameterisation of model processes, including missing processes (e.g. atmospheric convection).

+Systematic model biases.